Amna Elhassan

-Life and work
+Life and work experience

-In 2010, Elhassan obtained a Bachelor's degree in architecture from the University of Khartoum, followed in 2013 by a Master's degree in architectural design at the Sapienza University in Rome, Italy.
+In 2010, Elhassan obtained a Bachelor's degree in architecture from the University of Khartoum, followed in 2013 by a master's degree in architectural design at the Sapienza University in Rome, Italy.
 After her return to Sudan, she dedicated herself to fine arts and painting, working with her mentor, Sudanese artist Hatim Koko, at the Khartoum Arts Training Centre.
 Her first exhibitions were shown in Khartoum at Rashid Diab Arts Center and the National Museum of Sudan, among others, from 2016 onwards.
 Further, she has shown her work at several international exhibitions, and in July 2022 was invited as a guest lecturer at the University of Fine Arts of Hamburg, Germany, teaching a class titled “Art During Times Of Crisis”.
 Her work was also featured in the 2019 art book Sudan retold as part of a group of young artists telling their artistic versions of Sudanese history, present and future.

-According to The Economist, writing about the latest exhibition in London's Serpentine Gallery of Sudanese senior painter and art teacher Kamala ibrahim Ishaq, Elhassan is a prominent Sudanese artist, painting oneiric figures influenced by Ishaq's Crystalist Group movement.
+According to The Economist, writing about the latest exhibition in London's Serpentine Gallery of Sudanese senior painter and art teacher Kamala Ibrahim Ishaq, Elhassan is a prominent Sudanese artist, painting oneiric figures influenced by Ishaq's Crystallist Group movement.